Skip to main content

 Hell's Bells - a short film about Morris dancers

-Dartington Morris Men were delighted to be invited to take part in the short film Hell's Bells, written and directed by Devon-based director Luke Jeffery and released by Wandering Tiger.
+Dartington Morris were delighted to be invited to take part in the short film Hell's Bells, written and directed by Devon-based director Luke Jeffery and released by Wandering Tiger.

 It is currently available to view on Vimeo here: https://vimeo.com/267325668